ipam73/reading-challenge/README.md

 ## Developing

-You can see this on localhost:5001
+Server is running on localhost:5001

 To run: